Kris Morgan September 17, 2017

 Democrats and Republicans alike listen to their own bases.
 If their supporters are not willing to admit discrepancies in their platforms, then politicians will continue to roam free.
 The welfare/warfare state will endure until there is no wealth left to tax and the currency hyper-inflates.
 Making excuses, creating strawmen, deflecting legitimate critiques, and ignoring new information has allowed our government to grow completely out of control.
 It is an unsustainable model for political discourse.

 One can argue that libertarians are not exempt from taking part in this manner of conversation, and there may be some valid critiques.
 However, libertarians have a ‘north star’ with which to follow.
 While Republicans and Democrats have only their own sense of moral superiority to guide them, libertarians have the Non-Aggression Principle.
 This keeps our personal virtues away from our politics.
 For instance, a libertarian may wish for society to build a sound safety net.
 Nevertheless, progressive taxation is the initiation of force and is accordingly rejected by libertarians.
 Libertarians do not use morality to justify coercion.

 We are being taken advantage of by a system that knows people have a desire to appear morally strong, so much so that they will defend politicians in order to protect themselves.
 The best way to smash this system is to set aside our own egos, admit when we are wrong, develop consistent ideologies, and hold our rulers accountable.
 We have to make this change if we are ever going to claim our rightful place as the dominant party in our relationship with our power structure.

-Follow us at www.facebook.com/askalibertarian
+Follow us http://www.facebook.com/askalibertarian